r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 3 - The 'exploit' code (def run)

-      The 'def run()' funtion will contain all the 'exploit' code to be executed againt target session.
+      The 'def run()' funtion will contain all the 'exploit' code to be executed againts target session.
-      It contains the module 'banner' the target 'compatibility checks' and the actual 'exploit' code.
+      It contains the module 'banner' the 'target compatibility checks' and the actual 'exploit' code.

       HINT: loading 'require msf/core/post/common' msf library in the beggining of the post-module, allows us to use most of the APIs used in post-exploitation develop (eg. client.sys.config.getuid).